If your development involves clearing native vegetation

 We will assess and consider all aspects of your application.
 If there are serious and irreversible impacts on biodiversity values, we will refuse your application.

 If we approve your application, you will need to comply with the conditions of consent.
-This will need to occur before your principal certifier issues your CC or Subdivision Works Certificate, and may include offset requirements.
+This will need to occur before your principal certifier issues your CC or subdivision works certificate, and may include offset requirements.